LSeward0421/ruffled-rants/README.md

   - [Sources](#Sources)

 ## Introduction
-Welcome to Rambling Rants, the 🐱purrfect🐱 application for cat-loving thespians who desire to translate modern English into Shakespearean language.
+Welcome to Ruffled Rants, the 🐱purrfect🐱 application for cat-loving thespians who desire to translate modern English into Shakespearean language.
 Users can type in any text and instantly receive a witty and "oh-so-dramatic" translation that is sure to impress their friends and colleagues.

 The user-friendly interface allows for easy text input and translation, and users can even access their previous translations on the history page.
 Whether you're looking to add a touch of "Olde" to your everyday conversations or simply enjoy the art of Shakespearean language, Rambling Rants has got you covered.
 Hope you enjoy!